How to Become a Buyer: Taking Inventory of This Career Path

 You already know the ins and outs of the industry and perhaps have even worked with buyers before in your current position.
 Your years of knowledge and experience could be put to good use in a career that will likely present a substantial step up in responsibilities and earning potential.
-In fact, the Bureau of Labor Statistics (BLS) reports the 2021 median annual salary for buyers and purchasing agents was $63,470!1

 Now that we’ve got your attention, you probably want to know more about what buyers and purchasing agents are responsible for and the path to becoming a buyer—so let’s dive in.

 What is a buyer and what do they do?

 Buyers are responsible for purchasing goods and merchandise for their company to use or resell to consumers, according to the BLS.1 They analyze buying trends, manage inventory, establish relationships with suppliers and negotiate the best price for goods purchased for their company.

 The specifics of their work will depend on the employer and setting—some buyers and purchasing agents may focus more on procuring raw materials for further refining, others may deal with parts and supplies, and others spend their time securing the finished products customers can purchase directly from store shelves.